In the Lines of Mariana Sabido

 Oh...
 I never thought about that!

-A piece of paper you can never throw away.
+A paper you'll never be able to throw away.

 Photographs.
 Letters.

-A huge number of emails I printed, which my father sent me when I lived in Brazil.
-He never called me, but almost every week he would send me an email with news of everyone.
+A huge number of emails I printed, that my father sent me when I lived in Brazil.
+He never called me, but almost every week he'd send me an email with news of everyone.

 What is the best letter you could receive in the mail?